Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 A faster, but less accurate approach is to use averages from an online long term care cost estimating tool.

-There will be a lot of factors to consider because you’re essentially making financial estimates for the next 5 to 10 years of your older adult’s life.
+There will be a lot of factors to consider because you’re essentially making financial estimates for the next 5 to 10 years of your loved one’s life.

 If analyzing and comparing costs becomes overwhelming, ask a trusted relative or friend for help.
 Or, consult a reputable financial adviser or accountant.